EvernodeXRPL/evernode-sdk/hotpocket/contract-context.md

 ### publicKey and privateKey

-ed22519 public key of the node in hexadecimal format prefixed with 'ed'.
+ed22519 key pair of the node in hexadecimal format prefixed with 'ed'.
 HotPocket uses this key pair to sign its messages to other nodes and users.
-Any party can get the help of this to verify that it is indeed communicating with the a trusted node.
+Any party can get the help of this to verify that it is indeed communicating with a trusted node.

 Example with javascript client using public key validation: